openstack/openstack-manuals/doc/install-guide-rst/source/dashboard-install.rst

    .. note::

-      By default, SLES and openSUSE use a SQL database for session storage.
+      By default, SLES and openSUSE use an SQL database for session storage.
 For simplicity, we recommend changing the configuration to use ``memcached`` for session storage.